netduma/knowledge-base/README.md

-# Netduma WIKI
+# Netduma Knowledge Base

-Static site generated with hugo
+A static site generated with Hugo and Hextra.

 ## Requirements